 You can find it in the left navigation under Acquisition > All Traffic > Channels and drilling down into social.
 You can go to Acquisition > Social > Overview or Network Referrals.

 It’s not so easy in Google Analytics 4.
-Social media traffic is rolled up into another traffic acquisition reporting in Google Analytics 4.
+Social media traffic is rolled up into another traffic acquisition reporting in Google Analytics 4 as seen in this hour and forty-minute comprehensive tutorial for beginners.

-There are two ways to find the social media traffic data in Google Analytics 4.
-Data Studio also offers a solution to easily bring the data together.
+There are easier ways to find the social media traffic data in Google Analytics 4 and track campaign data.
+Looker Studio also offers a solution to easily bring the data together.

-A great thing about Data Studio is you don’t have to switch screens so much unless you create multiple pages.
+A great thing about Looker Studio is you don’t have to switch screens so much unless you create multiple pages.

 SOCIAL MEDIA TRAFFIC REPORTING IN GOOGLE ANALYTICS 4